acampove/rx_run3/README.md

 If a sample exist, that was used in the training of _every_ model, no model can be chosen for the prediction and an `CVSameData` exception will be risen.

+### Caveats

+When evaluating the model with real data, problems might occur, we deal with them as follows:

+- **Repeated entries**: When there are repeated features in the dataset to be evaluated we assign the same probabilities, no filtering is used.
+- **NaNs**: Entries with NaNs will break the evaluation.
+These entries will be _patched_  with zeros and evaluated.
+However, before returning, the probabilities will be saved as -1.
+I.e. entries with NaNs will have probabilities of -1.

 # Rdataframes